Low-Rank Mirror-Prox for Nonsmooth and Low-Rank Matrix Optimization Problems: Projected Extragradient Method with Low-Rank Projections

-We now prove that when close enough to a low-rank saddle-point of Problem \eqref{problem1}, under an assumption of an eigen-gap in the gradient of the saddle-point, both projections onto the spectrahedron that are necessary in each iteration of \cref{alg:EG}, result in low-rank matrices.
+We now turn to prove the central step in the analysis necessary for proving Theorem \ref{theroem:allPutTogether}.
+We prove that when close enough to a low-rank saddle-point of Problem \eqref{problem1}, under an assumption of an eigen-gap in the gradient of the saddle-point (Assumption \ref{ass:strictcompSaddlePoint}), both projections onto the spectrahedron that are necessary in each iteration of Algorithm \ref{alg:EG}, result in low-rank matrices.

 \begin{lemma} Let $(\X^*,\y^*)$ be an optimal solution to Problem \eqref{problem1}.
 Let $\tilde{r}$ denote the multiplicity of $\lambda_{n}(\nabla_{\X}f(\X^*,\y^*))$ and for any $r\ge \tilde{r}$ denote $\delta(r):=\lambda_{n-r}(\nabla_{\X}f(\X^*,\y^*))-\lambda_{n}(\nabla_{\X}f(\X^*,\y^*))$.
 Then, for any $\eta\ge0$ and $(\X,\y)\in\mathcal{S}_n\times\mathcal{K}$, if